-Marijuana use in pregnancy can harm the baby.
-That is why all major medical organization such as ACOG and the CDC recommend that you do not use marijuana when trying to get pregnant and during pregnancy.
-All women who are trying to conceive and those who are pregnant should be encouraged to stop smoking marijuana as soon as possible.
+That is why all major medical organizations such as ACOG and the CDC recommend that you do not use marijuana when trying to get pregnant and during pregnancy.
+All women who are TTC and those who are pregnant should be encouraged to stop smoking marijuana as soon as possible.

 The American Academy of Pediatrics says that:

 - As part of routine anticipatory guidance and in addition to contraception counseling, it is important to advise all adolescents and young women that if they become pregnant, marijuana should not be used during pregnancy."

 Pregnant women who are using marijuana or other cannabinoid-containing products to treat a medical condition or to treat nausea and vomiting during pregnancy should be counseled about the lack of safety data and the possible adverse effects of THC in these products on the developing fetus and referred to their health care provider for alternative treatments that have better pregnancy-specific safety data.

 Women of reproductive age who are pregnant or planning to become pregnant and are identified through universal screening as using marijuana should be counseled and, as clinically indicated, receive brief intervention and be referred to treatment.